-Once again, my beloved cashew comes to the rescue, saving me from a dip in the dairy trough that I know will make me sick.
+Once again, my beloved cashew comes to the rescue, saving me from a dip in the trough that I know will make me sick.
 And, of course, no salad of mine would be dressed correctly without inviting some gorgeous olive oil and lemons to the party.
 Oh, and I must not forget the garlic!
-Once again, a few simple fresh ingredients save the day, and will have any raw vegan salad dressed to impress.
-I use this raw salad dressing all the time – for raw vegan coleslaws, vegan green salads, or drizzled on raw or steamed vegetables.
-Either way, this raw salad dressing is a winner.
+Once again, a few simple fresh ingredients save the day, and will keep any combination of raw vegetables dressed to impress.
+I use this dressing all the time – for raw slaws, green salads, or drizzled on raw or steamed vegetables.
+Either way, this dressing is a winner.
 It is gluten free, dairy free, egg free and soy free.
-If you are looking for fantastic Vitamix recipes or blender recipes this vegan salad dressing is a phenomenal.

 I have supplied a basic salad dressing blend that will satisfy most palates.
 But honestly, I let my taste buds dictate my perfect blend.
 Of course, that depends on the salad, the time of year, and my general mood.
 You know that I am a tart at heart, so I always squeeze in a lot of lemon juice.
 Often, I will toss through some extra olive oil, lemon juice and Celtic sea salt to taste at the end – in order to get the balance just right.
 I am also partial to lots of garlic, so I tend to be quite heavy handed with that too.
 But as healthy and cleansing as raw garlic is, we all know how anti-social it can be!
 As my mother constantly reminds me, whenever she samples my blends.

-As with all of my other quick and easy recipes -- just blend and taste.
+Just blend and taste.
 Keep adding in more garlic, lemon juice and salt until you get your perfect blend.
 Another thing to mention is the olive oil.
-I always use really good quality first cold pressed extra virgin olive oil, because I like the deep rich flavour and nutritional benefits it adds to raw salads.
+I always use really good quality cold-pressed extra-virgin olive oil because I like the deep rich flavour and nutritional benefits it adds to salads.
 You might find that a bit too overpowering and opt for a lighter, fruitier olive oil.
-Always use cold pressed oils for raw salads.
 You will get a creamier consistency if you have a high speed blender such as a Vitamix.
-But this vegan salad dressing tastes gorgeous when made with any blender.
+But this dressing tastes gorgeous when made with any blender.
 You might have a slightly crunchier texture.
 But it is not going to matter once you mix it through your salad.

-Blend up this raw salad dressing for your next meal and you won’t be disappointed.
-It is absolutely delicious!
+Blend up this dressing for your next meal and you won’t be disappointed.
+It is absolutely deelish!